G. Robert Blakey: Teaching

 Blakey served as a law professor at Notre Dame Law School from 1964 to 1969.
 From 1973 to 1980, he served as a law professor at Cornell Law School, and was director of the Cornell Institute on Organized Crime.
 In 1980, Blakey returned to teaching law at Notre Dame, and in 1985 was named the William J. and Dorothy K. O'Neill Professor of Law there.

-In December 2013, the 80 year old retired professor Blakey agreed to accept censure by the D.C.
-Office of Bar Counsel related to charges made against him for disclosing confidential documents of the General Electric company.
-Washington D.C. whistleblower attorney Lynne Bernabei, and Blakey's former student (and former General Electric attorney) Adriana Koeck, brought the charges with respect to internal General Electric documents that they had shared with Blakey, and that he subsequently gave to a reporter for The New York Times as well as to the United States Securities and Exchange Commission and federal prosecutors.
-Blakey told the Bar Counsel office that he believed that the documents could be disclosed because they were covered by a crime/fraud exception to rules forbidding lawyers from disclosing clients' confidential information.
+Blakey retired from teaching in 2012 and received emeritus status with Notre Dame Law School.